Add Translate Method to Vector - Demo 05

 Data Structures

-We added a translate method to the Vertex class.
-Given a translation amount, the vertex will be shifted by that amount.
+We added a translate method to the Vector class.
+Given a translation amount, the vector will be shifted by that amount.
 This is a primitive that we will be using to transform from one space to another.

 If the reader wishes to use the data structures to test them out, import them and try the methods